Zombie-220/Fishing/README.md

 **Note:** Before you start fishing, it is recommended to check the settings window to see if the keys match (most likely you will need to change them)

 - Stand near the water (preferably where the character will not move)
-- Bring the camera as close as possible, then press the "O" key twice
+- Bring the camera as close as possible, then press the "O" key once
 - Cast a fishing rod
 - Press the "START" button
 - Make yourself some tea